SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 title: "An Introduction to Javascript Obfuscation & Babel"
 date: 2022-05-21 23:44:58
 tags:
+  - Javascript
+  - Deobfuscation
+  - Babel
+  - Reverse Engineering
+categories:
+  - Deobfuscation
 ---

 # Introduction

 Welcome to the first article in my series about Javascript deobfuscation.
-I won't be going indepth regarding practical deobfuscation techniques; that'll be reserved for later articles.
-Rather, this post serve as a brief overview of the state of Javascript obfuscation, different methods of analysis, and provide resources to learn more about reverse engineering Javascript.
+I won't be going in-depth regarding practical deobfuscation techniques; that'll be reserved for later articles.
+Rather, this post serves as a brief overview of the state of Javascript obfuscation, different methods of analysis, and provides resources to learn more about reverse engineering Javascript.

 # What is Obfuscation?